onaclov2000/stable-retro-1/docs/developing.rst

 Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Building from source on Windows is currently difficult to configure.
-Docker containers for cross-compiling are available at `openai/travis-build <https://hub.docker.com/r/openai/travis-build/>`_.
+Building from source on Windows is not currently supported, but may be supported in the future.